Patrick322/portfolio/README.md

 #Description

-This is my personal website.It contains my personal details including my hobbies,interest,education background,vision,mission,my contacts and projects have worked on so far in my career of software developer.
+This is my personal website.It contains my personal details including my hobbies,interest,education background,contacts and projects have worked on so far in my career of software developer.

 ##setup/installtion Requirement